 You are here

-The Colorado Department of Education supports community schools as an evidence-based strategy for school improvement.
-The information below describes the three essential components of a community school (a strategic plan, a Community School Coordinator, and alignment of the Four Pillars) and provides information about key legislation and resources that support this strategy in Colorado.
+The Colorado Department of Education supports community schools as an evidence-based strategy for continuous school improvement and transformation.
+The information below describes essential elements of the community schools strategy (as determined by state policy and national experts) and provides information about key legislation and resources that support this strategy in Colorado.

-Community schools conduct annual needs and assets assessments of and by the school community that engages at least 75% of families, students, and educators in the community.
-The school uses data analysis to develop and update a strategic plan that:
+Colorado state law SB19-102 defines community schools as public schools that conduct annual needs and assets assessments of and by the school community that engages at least 75% of families, students, and educators in the community and uses data analysis to develop and update a strategic plan that:

 - outlines the community school’s vision, mission, and values;